mkmorfess/Bamazon/README.md

 ![Main Menu](./screenshots/manager6.png?raw=true "manager6")

 ## End Connection:
-This allows for the manager to log out of the current s
+This allows for the manager to log out of the current session